-Have you always figured bad breath was normal, so you just accepted it?
+Have you always figured bad breath in dogs was normal, so you just accepted it?

 Well, it turns out it isn’t normal, and it’s time to do something about it!